ACRES

 We take an evidence backed approach to decision making through four processes.
 Namely: Evidence Synthesis, Policy Engagement and Analysis, Capacity Building, Research, Innovation and Evaluation.

-Center for Rapid Evidence Synthesis (ACRES) recognizes that enhancing the delivery of evidence-informed decision-making (EIDM) in Uganda requires continuous research, innovation, and evaluation to identify new and improved pathways and strategies.
-Through operational research, ACRES tests and refines innovative strategies for EIDM, ensuring that they are effective and efficient in real-world settings.
+The Center for Rapid Evidence Synthesis (ACRES) is dedicated to strengthening evidence-informed decision-making (EIDM) in Uganda and the region.
+We believe this requires a continuous cycle of research, innovation, and evaluation to discover and improve effective strategies.
+Through operational research, ACRES tests and refines innovative EIDM approaches to ensure they work effectively in real-world settings.

-ACRES’ scientific writing expertise allows it to share its findings and insights with a broader audience, contributing to the growth and development of the EIDM field.
-By researching, innovating, and evaluating EIDM approaches, ACRES aims to increase the effectiveness and efficiency of evidence-informed decision-making globally.
+Our team's expertise in scientific communication allows us to share these findings widely, contributing to the broader growth of the EIDM field.
+Ultimately, by researching, innovating, and evaluating these methods, ACRES works to enhance the quality and impact of evidence-informed decision-making.

 Evidence synthesis